 One of the best resources available to you is the wide range of professional development opportunities.
 This list contains both our “Hosted Events,” workshops and webinars that we plan and manage, and some “Related Events,” hosted by the NASPA Central Office or other NASPA Constituent Groups.
 To see a full listing of NASPA events, please see the Events page.

 Get Involved with the Latinx/a/o KC

 We could not be a successful familia without all of our colegas who continue to contribute to the LKC.
+Involvement can range from serving on the national leadership team, serving on a LKC regional board, joining a subcommittee, attending national or regional conference events, submitting a national or regional conference proposal for LKC sponsorship, or submitting material for the LKC newsletter.
 If you are looking to get involved, please contact Martha Enciso at email@example.com and Delmy Lendof at firstname.lastname@example.org .
 Include your name, position, institution, and areas of interest for involvement.

 The Education Subgroup sought to create and engage in more education on gender identity and expression and the intersection with culture, race, and ethnicity- particularly within the Latinx community.
 Step one includes creating a list of resources for our membership to access.
 Below you will find this list.